Spanish Prime Minister Responds to Trump’s Trade Threat Over Iran Conflict

 Key Facts

-- Spanish Prime Minister Pedro Sanchez publicly responded to US President Donald Trump's threat to sever trade ties.
+- Spanish Prime Minister Pedro Sánchez responded to U.S. President Donald Trump's threat to end trade with Spain.

 What Happened